 Not all bacteria and microorganisms are harmful.
-In truth, there are millions of tiny bacteria that live in our digestive system which significantly contributes to our health.
+There are millions of tiny bacteria that live in our digestive system which significantly contributes to our health.

 According to NCCIH, bacteria that are typically present in our intestines help digest food, destroy disease-causing microorganisms, and produce vitamins.
 Many of the microorganisms in probiotic products are similar to microorganisms that naturally live in our bodies.

 Even though we already have our body’s natural defenses, there’s no harm in wanting to secure those benefits.
 This is the reason why more and more people are incorporating probiotic supplements into their everyday diet, especially women.